 So now that we know what the general public sees, and why many influencers are viewed as entitled, we can discuss why this is in fact not true.

 Then there is writing.
 Many of us have blogs as well.
-Writing a well crafted post also takes time and effort.
+Writing a well-crafted post also takes time and effort.
 It isn’t something that is just slapped together and thrown up.
 We want to tell a story.
 Highlight the product in a natural way.
 Show our readers how we feel about the product and why they will love it as well.
-Brands go to influencers, in part, for their story telling ability, so just throwing up a random half-assed post is not going to do you any favors.
+Brands go to influencers, in part, for their storytelling ability, so just throwing up a random half-assed post is not going to do you any favors.

 We are also seen as asking for free stuff.
 Well, that is and isn’t true.
 While yes, we do reach out to companies, it is not really for ” free stuff”.
 We reach out to these companies in order to build a business relationship with them and collaborate for marketing purposes.
 In this case, we are exchanging goods for the benefit of BOTH parties.
 So no, it is not just ” send me some free stuff”.
-It is much, much more in depth than that.
+It is much, much more in-depth than that.

 The Future of Influencer Marketing

-For the people who just generally dislike influencers, I am sorry to say but we aren’t going anywhere.
+For the people who just generally dislike influencers, I am sorry to say that we aren’t going anywhere.
 This is a growing market that will only continue to expand.
 Not only is influencer marketing less expensive than traditional marketing, it is also becoming more effective as well.
-People trust their favorite YouTuber, they feel like they know them in a way.
+People trust their favorite YouTubers, they feel like they know them in a way.
 According to studies, people are more likely to purchase on the recommendation of an influencer, or because they saw something on social media than based on traditional marketing.
 Don’t believe me about the future of influencer marketing?
 Take a gander here at all of this research!

-Hopefully I have been able to shine some light on the lesser known side of influencer marketing.
+Hopefully, I have been able to shine some light on the lesser-known side of influencer marketing.
 I promise, the majority of us are not entitled brats and we work extremely hard to provide for our families.
 If you have any feelings or thoughts on this, I would love to discuss this further in the comments below.
-So what do you think, are influencers entitled millennial brats or is this a “real job”?
+So what do you think, are influencers entitled millennial brats, or is this a “real job”?